 The NCRP is an inclusive, transparent, stakeholder driven coalition – one of the few regional integrated planning programs in California which is led by locally elected Tribal and county government officials.
 NCRP leaders, staff, project proponents and stakeholders work collaboratively on water, natural resource, and energy challenges to reduce conflicts, integrate federal, state, regional and local priorities and identify and seek funding for the region’s highest priority multi-benefit projects.
 The NCRP places a strong emphasis on local autonomy and knowledge – recognizing the diverse perspectives in the region, focusing on common ground and shared interests, while planning and implementing projects prioritized by local communities.

-Your agency/organization is invited to become a signatory to the North Coast Resource Partnership Memorandum of Mutual Understanding (MoMU).
+Your agency/organization is invited to become a signatory to the North Coast Resource Partnership Memorandum of Mutual Understanding (MOMU).
+The MOMU is intended to document long term understandings of the principles and goals of the NCRP.
 By signing onto the MoMU we increase the potential for North Coast projects to be eligible for grant funding by demonstrating that these projects are tied to a cooperative, coordinated IRWM planning effort currently underway.
-Please send signed copies of the MoMU to: Katherine Gledhill, West Coast Watershed, PO Box 262, Healdsburg, CA 95448.
+Please send signed copies of the MoMU to: Karen Gaffney, West Coast Watershed, PO Box 262, Healdsburg, CA 95448.

 Please sign-up for regular e-mail updates to learn of upcoming funding opportunities and stay informed of new developments to the North Coast Resource Partnership and its process.Frequently Asked Questions